Page last updated: 24/07/20

 For Ridacards with valid products which customers have not used, Lothian will extend the validity of these tickets.
 This extension will be equal to the difference in days between either the 24th of March or the last usage of the ticket thereafter; and either the date you wish to start travelling on our services again, or the expiry of the product on the card – whichever is earlier.

 To claim the extension, customers should take their Ridacard to a Lothian TravelHub, where our team can help you.
+Your extension will start from the day you visit us.
+We can’t set this to start from a date in the future, so please don’t visit until you are ready to start using your Ridacard again.

 I have m-tickets which have expired – can I get a refund?